 The Day You Leave For Vacation

-If you've been following our guidelines you're well prepared and everything that you could do in advance is already taken care of.
+If you've been following our guidelines you're well prepared and everything that could be done in advance is already taken care of.
 If not you'll want to have a look at our list of things to do the day before vacation to make sure everything is covered.

 Here's a list of the things that need to be done the day you leave for vacation.

 It can be a little hectic when the deadline has arrived and it's easy to forget to do something important in all the excitement -

 only to remember (or wonder) at 38,000 feet or 200 miles down the road.